LaTableRouge/Simppple/README.md

 ### Installing Dependencies

-If not already done, run `npm install` at the root of the project
+If not already done, run `npm install` in this directory

 ### 🧙‍♂️ Development Scripts